brandonbeeler/power-creative-angular-scaffold/README.md

 #Power Creative Angular Coding Conventions & Scaffolding
+At some point we should turn this into a Yo Generator.
+I just didn't have the time to do it right now.

 ##Coding Conventions & Style Guide
 A lot of the coding conventions you see here are borrowed from [John Papa's Angular Style Guide](https://github.com/johnpapa/angularjs-styleguide).
 It's great stuff if you have the time to read.
 Basically I have used that as a base for this and modified / simplified form here.